Certain beard styles have always drawn more attention than others in terms of the uniqueness and confidence they inspire.

 If you want to stick to the more traditional Amish style, then go for this style.
-It requires you to shave the part where the mustache is then let your beard grow freely.
+It requires you to shave the part where the mustache is, then let your beard grow freely.

 Amish-Inspired Hipster Beard

-The versatility of the Amish facial hair style is unquestionable as you can also sport a hipster look from it.
+The versatility of the Amish facial hair style is unquestionable, as you can also sport a hipster look from it.
 All you have to do is to maintain its well-trimmed and clean look.

 For this beard style, expect to showcase a more traditional look inspired by the Amish.
-The beard is full and long beneath the chin and it does not come with a mustache.
+The beard is full and long beneath the chin and does not come with a mustache.

 Amish Plus Waxed Mustache

-You can also sport this barely-there style, which is accompanied by a nice-looking stubble that can perfectly frame your face.
+You can also sport this barely-there style, accompanied by a nice-looking stubble that can perfectly frame your face.
 You can go for that beard shape inspired by the Amish but ensure that the shadow level stays at 5 o’clock to showcase this look successfully.

 This style resembles the traditional Amish and the Lincoln style.
 Make sure to grow a full beard without overly grooming it.
 This style also lacks the mustache, which is the trademark of the Amish beard.

 It is the perfect choice for you if you are one of those who love the Amish beard shape while also being in favor of closely cropped facial hair.
 With the closely cut beard style, you can achieve the two looks.
-It is a fantastic style, especially if your facial hair is sparse.
+It is a great style, especially if your facial hair is sparse.